Synonym(s)

 DefinitionThis section has been translated automatically.

-Self-limiting, chronic-exfoliative, superficial epithelial detachments migrating through the mucous membrane of the tongue, which form into anular or polycyclic figures ("wandering rash; wandering plaques").
+Self-limiting, chronic exfoliative, superficial epithelial detachments migrating over the mucosa of the tongue and forming anular or polycyclic figures ("wandering rash; wandering plaques").

 Occurrence/EpidemiologyThis section has been translated automatically.

 In dental collectives, prevalences between 0.6 and 9.8% are reported.
-Other prevalence figures are given as 1 - 3%.
-No established gender preference.
+Other prevalence figures are reported as 1 - 3%.
+No confirmed sex preference (w>m?).

 You might also be interested in